SathyaSaiG/personal-portfolio/README.md

 2. **Styling Other Sections**:
    Selecting and applying CSS to sections that were not covered in the original design, such as **Skills** and **Projects**.

-3. **Choosing the Right Colors**:
+3. **Color Scheme**:
-   I experimented with various color combinations before finalizing the design scheme for the website.
+   It took multiple trials to settle on a color scheme that worked well across all sections of the website.

 ## Solutions
 1. **Design Consistency**: